LarsNauheimer/HybPhaser/README.md

 -	`exchange_phased_with_not_phased_samples`: set whether the non-phased accessions of the phased samples will be exchanged. ("yes" will exclude normal accessions, "no" will include normal and phased accessions from the same sample)
 -	`include_phased_seqlists_when_non_phased_locus_absent`: set to "tes" if loci that are only in the phased list but not in the non-phased list should be included

+THe combined sequence lists are ready for alignment and phylogenetic analyses.